nobody31337/Advent-of-Code-Solving/events/2016/day-20/README.md

 Given the list of blocked IPs you retrieved from the firewall (your puzzle input), what is the lowest-valued IP that is not blocked?

---- Part Two ---

-How many IPs are allowed by the blacklist?